grapl-security/grapl/README.md

 an API targeting Jupyter notebooks.
 For now the feature is limited to a visual representation.

-Grapl can automatically expand signature hits out to scope the engagement by traversing the edges of the signature match, pulling relevant nodes into the engagement.
+Grapl can expand signature hits out to scope the engagement by traversing the edges of the signature match, pulling relevant nodes into the engagement.